 Year Commencing Notes of Women Research Institute

-Edriana Noerdin as research director of Women Research Institute (WRI) gave an opening speech to mark the event of public dialogue.
+Edriana Noerdin as research director of Women Research Institute (WRI) gave a preliminary speech to mark the event of public dialogue.
 In her speech, Edriana described shortly the background and importance of public dialogue.
-From this event it is expected that the participants may find methods and loopholes to prop up support for women candidates for the parliament after the judicial review was issued.
+From this event it is expected that the participants may find methods and loopholes to prop up support for female candidates for the parliament after the judicial review was issued.

 This public dialogue was directed by Sita Aripurnami (executive director of WRI) as the moderator, where five speakers were present.
 The five speakers were Aisah Putri Budiatri (WRI researcher), Ani Soetjipto (academician from Indonesia University), Mohammad Fajrul Falakh (Legal Observer from Gadjah Mada University), Nursyahbani Katjasungkana (member of House of Representatives, 2004-2009 and PKB’s candidate for 2009 general election) and Lena Maryana Mukti (member of House of Representatives, 2004-2009 and PPP’s candidate for 2009 general election).

-The moderator said that as the first speaker, Aisah Putri Budiatri representing the WRI would describe the efforts that could be made to push women representation in the parliament after a judicial review was issued by the Constitutional Court, considering that the general election was to take place within just two months.
+The moderator said that as the first speaker, Aisah Putri Budiatri representing the WRI would describe the efforts that could be made to push female representation in the parliament after a judicial review was issued by the Constitution Court, considering that the general election was to take place within just two months.

 Aisah Putri Budiatri

 As the first speaker Aisah Putri Budiatri gave an explanation on the background of this public dialogue.
-WRI saw that many people had not realized that the Constitutional Court’s judicial review might weaken women representation in the parliament.
+WRI saw that many people had not realized that the Constitution Court’s judicial review might weaken female representation in the parliament.

-Moderator then concluded that the essence of Puput’s explanation is an invitation to think together how women votes can remain be accommodated.
+Moderator: the essence of Puput’s explanation is an invitation to think together how female votes can remain accommodated.

-As the second speaker, Ani Soetjipto described the theoretical framework of affirmative action still not understood by decision makers, including those in the Constitutional Court.
+As the second speaker, Ani Soetjipto described the theoretical framework of affirmative action still not understood by decision makers, including those in the Constitution Court.
 In fact, the upper part of affirmative action is in the Law on Political Parties.
 How could women find the chance if the rule of vote majority is applied without affirmative action?
-Data of 2004 general election showed that women’s vote attainment was less than 10 percent.
+2004 data showed that women’s vote attainment was less than 10 percent.

 According to Fajrul article 214 also accommodates its reformulation.
 Article 214 determines the methods of division based the threshold, as a variation to List-PR system.
 First, a candidate that gets 100 percent of voters’ divisor will get the seat without any problem (letter c).
 Second, the threshold for a candidate to get a seat is 30 percent of the voter’s divisor (letter a).
 Third, seats are distributed according the number order if no candidate attains the threshold (letter d, and e).
 Fourth, if there are several candidates with the same vote attainment, seats are given to the candidates that come first in the number order (letter b and c).